Hedwig7s/hCraft/README.txt

     section, above.

 "Could not connect to server: it's probably down":
-    Make sure that you added firewall exception for fCraft (if applicable), and forwarded the port on your router.
+    Make sure that you added firewall exception for hCraft (if applicable), and forwarded the port on your router.
 If you are connecting from same computer that the server is working on, try connecting to: http://www.minecraft.net/classic/play?ip=127.0.0.1&port=_____
         (fill in the blank with your server's port number)

 "Could not verify player name":
-    Verification problems occur when your fCraft server cannot verify identity of connecting players.
+    Verification problems occur when your hCraft server cannot verify identity of connecting players.
 Here are some things that may cause or fix verification problems:
     1. If minecraft.net is offline or slow, wait for it to stabilize.